 The Department of Surgery offers an annual 6-week summer research internship opportunity.
 The University of Colorado School of Medicine has recently approved this course as a 12-credit elective.

-Each student will be paired with a scientist in the Department of Surgery (MD or PhD) to independently conduct a study and prepare a first-author abstract for submission to a national surgical meeting.
-Students will participate in a structured curriculum to learn how to ask scientific questions, plan projects, and produce abstracts, oral presentations, and manuscripts.
-Students will also be invited to participate in Grand Rounds and multidisciplinary clinics, and will have the opportunity to observe in the operating room and surgical clinics.
+The primary goal of the program is to provide a hands-on, mentored research experience in surgery for medical students.
+Each student will be paired with a surgeon-scientist to independently conduct a study and prepare a first author abstract for submission to a national surgical meeting.
+Students will also participate in a structured curriculum to learn how to ask scientific questions, plan projects, and produce abstracts, oral presentations, and manuscripts.
+Students will also be invited to participate in Grand Rounds, multi-disciplinary clinics, and will have the opportunity to observe in the operating room.

 The MSRP is open to: